Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Second level families and second level period maps

 \subsection{Gluing local universal second level families to obtain moduli spaces}

 Let $\Lambda$ be an IHS lattice.
 Recalling the construction of the Burns-Rapoport space $\tilde{\Omega}$, a natural follow-up step to \Cref{unobs} is to try to glue the universal families obtained there over $\mathsf{S}_d(\pdom{\Lambda})$, which plays the role of a period domain for our deformation problem.
-We will proceed similarly to \cite[Proposition~1]{Bea81} to construct a coarse moduli space $\sM_{\Lambda}$ of $\Lambda$-marked embedded families of IHS manifolds.
-In the K3 surface case, the local families glue to a global universal family on $\sM=\sM_{\Lambda}$, making $\sM$ a fine moduli space; for this to work the following property is crucial:
+We will indeed proceed in a way similar to \cite[Proposition~1]{Bea81} to construct a coarse moduli space $\sM_{\Lambda}$ of $\Lambda$-marked embedded families of IHS manifolds.
+In the K3 surface case, the local families will glue to a global universal family on $\sM=\sM_{\Lambda}$, making $\sM$ a fine moduli space; for this to work the following well-known property is crucial, see e.g.~\cite[Proposition 6]{MR785227} or \cite[Chapter~15, Proposition~2.1]{K3book} for a proof.

-\begin{prop}[ {\cite[Chapter~15, Proposition~2.1]{K3book}}] Let $X$ be a K3 surface.
+\begin{prop} Let $X$ be a K3 surface.
 Then the identity $\id X$ is the only biholomorphic automorphism of $X$ acting trivially on $\Hsh2X{\Z}$. \end{prop}

 This property does not generalize to all IHS manifolds (we discuss this point later in \Cref{ihsm automorphism property}).
 The following lemma will serve as an analog of \Cref{automorphism property} for marked embedded families of K3 surfaces.